AI Workshop: learn to build apps with AI →

 Multiple transitions from one state

-Given a state, you can know what will trigger a state change using its nextEvents property.
+From a state, you can see what events will trigger a state change using its nextEvents property.

 Here’s a more complex example with multiple transitions: